Personal tools

 • biodiversity mapping and collection data management (in cooperation with researchers of IB, the Institute of Biology, UNICAMP)

-• management and operation of telephone networks (in cooperation with Brazilian Telecommunications Research and Development Center (CPqD-Telebras)).
+• management and operation of telephone networks (in cooperation with Brazilian Telecommunications Research and Development Center (CPqDTelebras)).

-The group has a long term cooperation with the database researchers of the University of Paris IX ( LAMSADE), in the area of database versions.
+LIS has a long term cooperation with the database researchers of the University of Paris IX ( LAMSADE), in the area of database versions.

 Another research effort is geared towards developing an automated process-oriented environment to help design and document scientific experiments in the areas of geosciences and biosciences.
 This effort started as part of a joint project in scientific workflows with researchers of the Wirtschaftsinformatik Institut, University of Münster, Germany, and proceeded with with Marie-Jose Blin of the LAMSADE laboratory, and Jacques Wainer .